Carlos Watson (journalist): Early television work (2002-2009)

-For two years, he appeared regularly as a political commentator on CNN, most notably covering the 2004 presidential election and writing CNN.com's main political column.
-Watson also hosted Meet the Faith on BET.
+which also ran as a political column on CNN.com.
+During the 2004 presidential election he also wrote CNN.com's main political column.
 In October 2004, Watson gave an exclusive interview with 2004 Democratic National Convention keynote speaker, then-Illinois U.S. Senate candidate and future U.S. President Barack Obama.

-In 2007, Watson began hosting a series of one-hour primetime interview specials on Hearst Television stations across the country called Conversations with Carlos Watson, which won a Gracie Allen award for "Outstanding Portrait/Biography Program" and an Accolade Award in 2008.
+At BET, Watson hosted Meet the Faith, conducting long-form interviews on culture, politics, and spirituality.

-Watson was named one of Peoples "Hottest Bachelors" in 2004, as well as Extra's list of most eligible bachelors in 2008.
+In 2007, Watson created and hosted Conversations with Carlos Watson, a primetime interview series broadcast on Hearst Television stations nationwide.
+The show earned a Gracie Allen Award for "Outstanding Portrait/Biography Program" and an Accolade Award in 2007.

 Watson was a founder and investor in The Stimulist, a daily blog that operated from mid-to-late 2009.

-Watson became a daytime news anchor for MSNBC in March 2009.
-From June to September 2009, he hosted an 11:00 am newscast on the channel.
+In 2009, Watson became a daytime news anchor for MSNBC, interviewing political, business, and cultural leaders.
+He co-anchored with Contessa Brewer and appeared across multiple shows, including Morning Joe.

-In March 2016, PBS announced a new debate program, Point Taken, produced and hosted by Watson.
+PBS and streaming era (2016-2023)

-Watson was elected to the Board of Directors of NPR in 2018.
-On September 17, 2021, NPR announced that he was reelected to a second three-year term that would begin on November 1.
-In the wake of allegations that he committed fraud in his role as CEO of Ozy Media, Watson resigned from the NPR board on October 1.
+In 2016, PBS announced Watson as the host of its new late-night debate program Point Taken.